meherazhosensiam/AureonOS/README.md

 ## About

-AUREON OS is a personal open-source Linux distribution based on Debian.
-The project is focused on providing a clean, consistent, and easy-to-use desktop while keeping the flexibility and reliability of Debian.

-The desktop is built around GNOME with custom branding, themes, wallpapers, icons, and system configuration to create a unified experience.
-The goal is not to change how Linux works, but to provide a polished environment that is ready to use and easy to customize.

-This repository contains the source files, build scripts, configuration, and assets used to develop AUREON OS.
+AUREON OS is a Debian-based Linux distribution built with live-build, featuring the GNOME desktop environment and the Calamares installer.
+It is designed for cybersecurity professionals, ethical hackers, penetration testers, students, and Linux enthusiasts who want a modern and secure desktop operating system.

 ---